-I stood up slowly, noticing a twinge of light-headedness.
+I stood up swiftly, noticing a twinge of light-headedness.
 A drink of water might help, but I didn’t have a container, so I went back to the truck to get my leftover bottle from yesterday’s drive.
 It would be difficult to pour into the bottle from the heavy jug, but even if I could get it half full, that would suffice.
 The Lumberjack continued to stand at the driver’s door, so I went around to the other side, tugging once on the locked door handle until he noticed my never-ending stream of awkwardness and popped the lock from his door.
 My bag of apples was immediately in front of me, so I grabbed one of those, too, and the bottle of water in the door.
 I realized I still never greeted him as I started my morning.

 “Good morning,” I tried to sound chipper, but not too goofy.
 I think I pulled it off.

 He pulled his hands out of the bag on his side and pulled out two pieces of fruit.
 He reached out towards me with one in each hand.
 I was to choose between an orange and a banana.
 I preferred the latter, but knowing we would be out tonight, and the mosquito connection, I took the orange.

 “Thanks.”
 I kept the apple, too, and now held three objects and decided to return to our little campfire nook to set them down, regroup, and refill the water bottle.
 I started to pick them all up, and then close the door casually with my backside.
-I wish I had, at any point in my life, been more graceful and spent every moment of my morning fearing the worst.
+I wish I had, at any point in my life, been more graceful.
+Now I spent every moment of my morning fearing the worst.
 Nonetheless, I closed the door and didn’t drop anything and mostly just felt awkward anyway.
 As the door latched, I heard him ask me something, but I didn’t catch what he said, so I walked around to his side of the truck.